Tenants and landlords

 We know that you will not be able to enter your property to get certificates at the moment.
 If certificates have expired, please provide the most recent copy that you have.
 If you do not have a copy, please provide a written declaration explaining the reasons why.

 Inspections will not take place until further notice.
 Instead, we’ll issue HMO licences based on the information provided in the application.
 If needed, we’ll contact you for further information by phone or email and we may also contact your tenant.

 We'll carry out compliance inspections as soon as we can.
 Any works or conditions required on the licence must be completed.
 If the information provided on the application is found to be different upon inspection, the licence may have to be varied.
 You can find more information, including an application checklist on our HMOs webpage.

 The government has brought in emergency legislation which means that from 26 March 2020 to 30 September 2020, you must give your tenants 3 months’ notice before evicting them.
 You can choose to give more than 3 months’ notice if you wish.
 On the 27 March 2020, the court suspended all eviction proceedings for 90 days.
+This has now been further extended until after 20 September 2020.
 This means that if you served notice before 26 March 2020, you will not be able to gain possession during that period.